robseb/rsyocto/README.md

 * **Python script to write the FPGA-Configuration over the Network**
     * Just executed inside the *Intel Quartus Prime* FPGA project folder
     * Communicates with the SoC-FPGA board over the network by using SSH and SFTP
-    *   *to:*
     * Compiling the *Intel Quartus Prime* FPGA project
     * Changing the running FPGA-Configuration of the FPGA-Fabric
     * Changing the bootloader (*u-boot*) FPGA-Configuration
         * After a restart, *u-boot* writes the new FPGA-Configuration into the FPGA-Fabric
         * Behavior like a classical FPGA configuration device

 <br>